About our staff

 Affiliated research centres

-I joined the department in March 2019 as a research fellow, working on the Leverhulme-funded project 'Another World?
-East Africa and the Global 1960s' together with Emma Hunter (University of Edinburgh), Gerard McCann (University of York) and Daniel Branch (University of Warwick).
+I joined the HCA in March 2019 as a research fellow, working on the Leverhulme Trust-funded project 'Another World?
+East Africa and the Global 1960s' together with Emma Hunter (University of Edinburgh), Gerard McCann (University of York), Daniel Branch (University of Warwick), Anna Admia (Univeritsy of York), and Daniel Heathcote (University of Edinburgh).
+Please visit the project website and our publications for more info.

-In 2019-20 I will be contributing a lecture to the prehonours course Making of the Modern World (HIST08033).
+In 2019-20, I contributed to the prehonours course Making of the Modern World (HIST08033), and to the Sutton Trust summer school for university applicants.

 ‘More than a Cold War scholarship: East-Central African anticolonial activists, the International Union of Socialist Youth, and the evasion of the colonial state (1955-65)’, Stichproben: The Vienna Journal of African Studies, No. 34 (2018).